TwilioQuest/twilioquest-python/levels/python/objectives/python_basics_final/walkthrough.md

 </p>
 </blockquote>

-You resolve to travel deeper into the chamber to see if Toledo was able to uncover further clues during his research.
+You resolve to travel deeper into the chamber to find the missing clues.

 <% if (pystate.canSolvePuzzle) { %>